KaiiMenai/pands-project/analysis.md

 principal component analysis (PCA) the observations about petal features being more distinguishable between species, commpared to sepal features was solidified as it was found that PC1 (first principal component) was responsible for 72.8 % of the variability seen within the data, the PC1 was referring to the petal length and width features.
 The feature correlation matrix heat map also displayed the difference between species based onn petal features, where petal length vs petal width resulted in r = 0.96 indicating that the petal length and width showed a strong positive correlation and that their measurements often varied together.
-The Logistic Regression (classification techniques) were used to predict the species of iris flowers based on their features, and the Linear Regression (regression techniques) were used to predict continuous values based on features.For the linear regression (LRM) analysis, petal length vs petal width gave an R<sup>2</sup> value of 0.93, indicating that most of the variance in petal width can be explained by petal length.
+The Logistic Regression (classification techniques) were used to predict the species of Iris flowers based on their features, and the Linear Regression (regression techniques) were used to predict continuous values based on features.For the linear regression (LRM) analysis, petal length vs petal width gave an R<sup>2</sup> value of 0.93, indicating that most of the variance in petal width can be explained by petal length.
 Some predictions were made for petal width following an 80 : 20 split in the data for training and testing, respectively.

 The analysis has shown that the dataset is suitable for classification and regression tasks, and the techniques used have provided valuable insights into the relationships between features and the target variable.
-The analysis has demonstrated that the features (sepal length/width, petal length/width) are valuable for classification of iris species, and the techniques used have provided valuable insights into the relationships between features and the target variable.
+The analysis has demonstrated that the features (sepal length/width, petal length/width) are valuable for classification of Iris species, and the techniques used have provided valuable insights into the relationships between features and the target variable.
 However, in order to have a more reliable method for predicting the species using a linear regression (or logistic regression) model, a larger sample population is essential in order to accurately visualise and calculate the nuances between such species based on their features.
 In terms of model accuracy, reliability, and consistent repeatability the size of the dataset may be considered a limiting factor.
 However, the data does efficiently demonstrate what a linear based dataset can show through various forms of analysis.